Stigmergic Swarming Agents for Fast Subgraph Isomorphism: Future Work

 \begin{enumerate} \item Node labels might not match exactly.
 A data graph might a node "bank," while the query has "financial institution."
 Maintaining an ontology to allow such abstractions is not difficult, but the simple matching mechanism described above would miss the match. \item The graph might be directed.
 For example, in a graph of financial transactions, the edges indicate transactions, and the movement of money from A to B is not the same as movement from B to A. This directedness imposes a time ordering on the edges, which may be recorded either as clock time or as a partial order over the edges. \item We may want to allow matches in which a node or edge might be missing entirely in either the query (due to oversight by the analyst) or the data (due to the vagaries of data collection). \end{enumerate}

 These complications frustrate many other subgraph algorithms, but straightforward extensions to ASSIST can accommodate them.

-The query in Figure~\ref{fig:circuit}, repeated in Figure~\ref{fig:extensions} ("Imprecise"), handles case 1 (here, matching ‘B’ with ‘b’) by allowing the agents to consult an ontology in case of mismatch to see if one of the nodes subsumes the other.
-The total pheromone deposited in the case of an imprecise match will be less than that deposited for an exact match.
+The query in Figure~\ref{fig:circuit}, repeated in Figure~\ref{fig:extensions} ("Imprecise"), handles case 1 (here, matching ‘B’ with ‘b’) by having agents consult an ontology in case of mismatch to see if one of the nodes subsumes the other.
+The total pheromone deposited for an imprecise match will be less than that for an exact match.

 Figure~\ref{fig:extensions} ("Temporal") handles temporal matches by requiring the agent to traverse two edges in the data graph before returning to the query, remembering the sequence of these edges, and then seeking a sequence of edges in the query with the same order to return home.